 INANE is an international collaborative – a collective of nursing editors and publishers focused on meeting the practice, research and education needs of the nursing profession.
+Established in 1982, the group has organized an annual conference every year since – all without a formal organizational structure.
 Our primary mission is to promote best practices in publishing and high standards in the nursing literature.

 How INANE functions